MACSCO-UAEMEX/Automatas-y-compiladores/README.md

 # Automatas-y-compiladores
-This project storage some advantages of components in Automatas
+This project storage some advances of components in Automatas